 The Teaching Negotiation Resource Center’s Video Library

-Have you been energized by the unique “aha” moment students experience when video is used in their class?
+Have you been energized by the unique “aha” moment students experience when a video is used in their class?
 Us too!
 We’ve seen increasing demand for our videos as they provide educators with a stimulating launching pad for group discussion.

 Whether videos are a frequent component in your curriculum, or even if you’ve never used clips in an educational setting before, we’ve got some exciting news: